IGPenguin/mobile-toolkit/README.md

 Set of shell scripts useful for mobile application testing, lets you choose target if multiple devices are detected by ADB.
 I recommend you to export path to folder with this cloned repository, so you can call following commands in any directory.

 # Android devices
-Android Debug Bridge is required, you need to export path to platform-tools folder in .bashrc (or equivalent file) to make the scripts able to use it without specifying its location.
+**Android Debug Bridge is required, you need to export the path to platform-tools folder in .bashrc** (or equivalent file) to make the scripts able to use it without specifying its location.

 ## adb_screenshot
 Takes screenshot and saves it to ~/Desktop.
 You can specify filename by passing it as an argument.